denizgenc/my-public-notes/operating_systems_and_tools/x86_architecture_basics.md

 The disadvantage is that you can't treat instructions as data and data as instructions (speed and the feelings of LISP wizards).

+## Registers
+A register on a processor is a very small store of data that the processor can "directly" access.
+It is usually an order of magnitude faster than memory access.

+The x86 architecture has 4 different types of registers - general-purpose, special purpose application-accessible, segment, and special-purpose kernel-mode registers.

+Segment registers aren't used much in modern OSes, so these notes won't cover them.
+Also, the kernel-mode registers are for writing low-level tools, like operating systems or debuggers - these aren't in the scope of the book I'm sourcing these notes from so they won't be included.

+### General-purpose registers
+(Note: This section has been adapted from the book to be more relevant to the x86-64 architecture.
+Sources used for this information includes the [x86 Assembly Wikibook](https://en.wikibooks.org/wiki/X86_Assembly/X86_Architecture) and the [AMD64 Architecture Programmer's Manual, Volume 3: General-Purpose and System Instructions](https://www.amd.com/system/files/TechDocs/24594.pdf), specifically the "Registers" section from page xxix onward.

+The x86 architecture provides 8 general-purpose registers (GPRs).
+These are:
+- AX (accumulator, used in arithmetic operations)
+- CX (counter, used in loops)
+- DX (data, used in arithmetic and I/O opersations)
+- BX (base, used as a pointer to data)
+- SP (stack pointer, points to the top of the stack)
+- BP (stack base pointer, pointes to the bottom of the stack)
+- SI (source index, used to point to source in stream operations)
+- DI (destination index, used to point to destination in stream operations)

+All of these registers can be addressed in 16-, 32-, and 64-bit modes.
+- Append E to the above register names to represent the register in 32-bit mode (EAX, ECX, EDX...)
+- Append R to the above register names for 64-bit (RAX, RCX, RDX, RSP, RBP...)
+- 8-bit addressing is also available for various registers, in different ways.

+Along with the above registers, x86-64 introduced 8 additional GPRs: R8, R9, R10 ...
+R15.
+These also
+have different addressing modes:
+- Rn is the 64-bit addressing mode
+- RnD is the 32-bit addressing mode, using the lowermost 32 bits (D for doubleword, 4 bytes = 32
+  bits)
+- RnW is the 16-bit addressing mode, using the lowermost 16 bits (W for word, 2 bytes = 16 bits)
+- RnB is the 8-bit addressing mode, using the lowermost 8 bits